xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WINDOW.MAXIMIZE**(window\_text)

-Window\_text    specifies which window to switch to and maximize.
+Window\_text&nbsp;&nbsp;&nbsp;&nbsp;specifies which window to switch to and maximize.
 Window\_text is text enclosed in quotation marks or a reference to a cell containing text.
 If window\_text is omitted, the active window is maximized.

 **Remarks**